cloudius-systems/mgmt/README.md

 ## CRaSH SSHD

-After launching CRaSH, you should be able to connect through SSH with admin/admin
+After launching CRaSH, you will need to configure an SSH key pair for authentication.